wrunqi/redis/README.md

+this project is fork from redis this project will be
+1. add a second password
+2. Separate reading and writing, you can give the readonly password to another people who can't modify your database.

+//////////////////////////////////////////////////////
 This README is just a fast *quick start* document.
 You can find more detailed documentation at [redis.io](https://redis.io).

 What is Redis?